woniesong92/todaydeeplearning/README.md

 ### TensorflowKR

-This is a project initially started from the TensorFlowKR group (https://www.facebook.com/groups/TensorFlowKR)
+This is a project initially started from the idea from TensorFlowKR group (https://www.facebook.com/groups/TensorFlowKR)